codeitajay/ai-live-translator/readme.md

 A real-time AI system that converts multilingual speech into English subtitles with a modern desktop interface.
 A desktop app that listens to speech from your microphone, converts it to text with Whisper, translates it into English, and shows both results in a simple UI.
+## Motivation
+As an international student studying Japanese in Tokyo, I personally experienced the language barrier in learning environments.
+This project explores how AI speech recognition and translation can make multilingual education more accessible connecting to my broader research interest in AI-powered intelligent learning systems.
 ## Features

 - Records short microphone chunks